tgodwin108/gorails_rails_for_beginners/doc/QUESTIONS.md

    At the end of the video he says: "I can set a message and then it just gets displayed and then disappears after the next request" (13m 45s).

    So I will admit, I don't understand about the Rails "flash" helper method and persistance...
 Time for google [Flash Messages in Rails](https://www.rubyguides.com/2019/11/rails-flash-messages/)

+1. In Part 11, about "creating a model," we use the 'rails generate model' helper command.
+This command generates test artifacts.
+These are:
+ - test/models/user_test.rb
+ - test/fixtures/users.yml

+ I don't see where the class talks about these artifacts and testing.
+OOPS!